 Introduction

 The IEEE Standards Association (IEEE-SA) supports the position that spectrum allocation and management is needed for both licensed and license-exempt technologies to meet the explosive growth in demand for wireless communication and applications such as positioning, sensing and ranging.
-IEEE-SA technical standards volunteer participants are major contributors to the published standards incorporating industry leading wireless technologies.
-Participation in the development of IEEE standards is open to any interested party without restriction.

-The IEEE-SA, through its volunteer participants, is a major contributor to the standardization of leading wireless technologies.
-Participation is open to any party, without restrictions.
-The IEEE 802 committee develops the IEEE 802.111 Wireless LAN family of standards (in many cases marketed as Wi-Fi2) and IEEE 802.154 Wireless Speciality Networks (WSN) (occurring mostly in embedded systems).
-These standards are primarily designed for use of shared and license-exempt frequencies, and enable an and flexible ecosystem of networked technologies where many entities can contribute to a larger whole.
+The IEEE 802 Committee, through its volunteers, is a major contributor to the standardization of leading wireless technologies.
+Participation is open to any individual, without restrictions.
+The committee develops the IEEE 802.11 Wireless LAN family of standards (in many cases marketed as Wi-Fi) and IEEE 802.15 Wireless Speciality Networks (found built into other systems).
+The standards are primarily designed for use of shared and license-exempt frequencies, and enable an ecosystem where many entities can contribute to a larger whole.

-By providing accessible building blocks, IEEE 802 wireless standards have become among the most widely adopted standards globally, and are used in every market segment where there is a need for connectivity and communication, whether it is between humans and humans, humans and devices or devices and devices.
+IEEE 802 wireless standards are among the most widely adopted network standards globally.
+They are used wherever there is need for connectivity, be it between humans, humans and devices or devices and devices.

 Main priorities for IEEE 802 wireless technologies in spectrum policy

-1. Spectrum policies, at both local, regional and global levels, should permit a multiplicity of uses and users, in so far as possible.
-Policies should be oriented towards shared spectrum, where many users can co-exist and provide socially and economically beneficial services to communities.
-As more spectrum becomes increasingly used, policies towards flexible sharing mechanisms and maximal efficient utilization of spectrum are not only critical but inevitable.
+1. Policies should target shared spectrum, where many users can co-exist and provide social and economic benefits to communities.
+As more spectrum becomes used, policies towards flexible sharing mechanisms and maximal efficient utilization of spectrum are not only critical but inevitable.

-2. A core principle of IEEE 802 wireless standards is the specification of mechanisms for spectrum sharing that enable innovation and better use of the airwaves.
-To protect fair sharing of spectrum resources, technology neutrality, and, where necessary, priority access of incumbent spectrum owners, different levels of coexistence management are necessary.
+2. A core principle of IEEE 802 wireless standards is to enable spectrum sharing.
+To protect sharing of spectrum resources, technology neutrality, and, where necessary, priority access of incumbents, different levels of coexistence management are necessary.
 For example:

-To allow for multiple use of the same spectrum at a given location, spectrum resources are shared by devices in a fair fashion enabled by channel access mechanisms such as contention-based protocols.
+Devices using the same standard need ways to fairly share spectrum resources when they are near each other.

-To enable various technologies to coexist, devices based on IEEE 802.11, 802.15 or technologies developed by other organizations (such as 3GPP) share spectrum through appropriate means.
+Devices using different standards (IEEE 802.11, 802.15 or technologies developed by other organizations (such as 3GPP)) need ways to fairly share spectrum resources.

 License-exempt use may be allowed in bands allocated to an incumbent user.
-In these cases, license-exempt regulatory requirements are designed in a way to protect the incumbent services from harmful interference.
-This foundation for efficient spectrum utilization does not require re-farming of the spectrum or migration of incumbent services to other bands.
+Incumbents are protected from harmful interference, but devices may still fairly share spectrum resources with them.
+Such efficient spectrum utilization does not require re-farming of the spectrum or migration of incumbent services to other bands.

 3. The increasing demands for wireless spectrum can be met by introducing flexibility into the use of lightly used spectrum.
 This includes spectrum that is being used sparsely on a geographic basis or temporally.